 There are a few small galleries and museums in town worth a quick stroll through, and this is the last stop with a small supermarket.
 Fuel will also likely be a little cheaper here than further into the Flinders Ranges.

 The Resort has a bar & restaurant available to everyone, but hours are limited.
-Ensure you check the opening hours before assuming you will eat there (especially during Covid times.
-It was temporarily closed during my last visit, but is operating again with reduced hours at the time of writing).
+Ensure you check the opening hours before assuming you will eat there.
 There is also a swimming pool for use during the warmer weather.

 Need to rent a car to get to the Flinders Ranges?
 I use and recommend RentalCars.com